Christian Yelich Player Props: Brewers vs. Cubs

 Christian Yelich At The Plate (2022)

-- Among the qualified hitters in MLB last year, he ranked 73rd in batting average, 29th in on-base percentage, and 111th in slugging.
+- Among qualifying hitters in baseball last year, his batting average ranked 73rd, his on-base percentage ranked 29th, and he was 111th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.